Education is a human right

-CBM’s work in Inclusive Education is based on the principle that all children should be able to attend school and that children with disabilities should not be excluded from this human right.
+CBM’s work in inclusive education is based on the principle that all children should be able to attend school and that children should not be excluded from this human right.

 Our work aims to equip mainstream educational institutions to be accessible in all areas for students with disabilities.

 There are immense daily obstacles for a child with disabilities living in poverty to receive an education.
 We’ve found that every child has a unique story but there are common themes that can be addressed to help make a real, lasting difference.
 These are:

 - Access to rehabilitation therapy and, for example, mobility or vision aids to assist readiness for school.